 Do you ever find yourself saying, “I wish I had more storage space”?
-Finding ways to add more storage space is always in demand, and this DIY tutorial is going to help you create a very versatile piece for your home.
-The best part is that once you build this wooden storage bin, you will have the ability to recreate it again and again making use of it in ever so many ways.
+However, finding ways to add more storage space is always in demand, and this DIY tutorial is going to help you create a very versatile piece for your home.
+The best part is that once you build this wooden storage bin, you will have the ability to recreate it again and again making use of it in many ways.

 This plan is for home use only and not to be redistributed or used to make items for sale.
 Plans are owned and copyrighted by Prodigal Pieces.

 Ready to get started building one of your own?
-You can build this in as many tiers as you want, and even mount it to the wall.
-Mix it up and add legs or feet to create a different style of bin.
+Also, you can build this in as many tiers as you want, and even mount it to the wall.
+Likewise, mix it up and add legs or feet to create a different style of bin.
 Have fun with it!

 Here is what you’ll need: (note: to customize a kitchen bin, be sure to measure the space from you counter to kitchen cabinet and adjust height accordingly)